AI @ Southern Company

 2023 Q2

-Launch of AI pilot program with HData targeting utility regulatory data management to improve accounting and financial decision-making.
+Initiation of AI pilot program with HData aimed at revolutionizing regulatory data management across accounting and finance divisions.

 2023 Q1: no updates